 See the course list for details and visit unk.edu/collegepark for links to Admissions and access to student resources to put you on the path to your future.

 Learn more about becoming a UNK student at unk.edu/admissions

 University of Nebraska-Lincoln Extension provides practical education that focuses on issues which influence daily life and helps keep Nebraska competitive in a global society.
 Hall County delivers research-based information via a variety of methods through a federal, state and county partnership arrangement.

 Hall County Extension educators, assistants and support staff specialize in providing programs that contribute to more than 1.5 million educational contacts in Nebraska each year.
 The 4-H Youth Development Program reaches more than 7,000 youth in Hall County alone.
 Statewide, 4-H touches the lives of more than 90,000 youth each year.
 Extension specialists and educators are committed to a theme of excellence with educational programs customized to meet the needs of Nebraskans.

 The Grand Island Little Theatre has been providing quality, live entertainment in Grand Island and the surrounding communities for over 50 years.
 GILT provides theatrical plays five times per year to the community and surrounding areas at an affordable cost.

 Hall County Leadership Unlimited, Inc. is a non-profit corporation that has been developing leaders that strengthen and transform our community since 1987.
 The program creates a continued personal desire to interact with groups that benefit the community and helps members realize their potential and how they as an individual can step into areas of leadership to build a greater community.
-Leadership Tomorrow has graduated over 1200 highly motivated and skilled adult and youth individuals that have helped Grand Island continue to grow and prosper.
+Leadership Unlimited has graduated over 1200 highly motivated and skilled adult and youth individuals that have helped Grand Island continue to grow and prosper.